terramate-io/terramate/docs/cli/cmdline/create.md

 - `--after=LIST`, `--before=LIST` Define an explicit [order of execution](../orchestration/index.md#explicit-order-of-execution).
 LIST can contain relative paths `../path/to/stack` and/or tags `tag:my-tag`.
 These options can be used multiple times.
 - `--ignore-existing` If the stack already exists do nothing and don't fail.
 - `--all-terraform` Initialize Terramate in all directories containing `terraform.backend` blocks.
-- `--ensure-stack-ids` Ensures that every stack has an UUID.
+- `--ensure-stack-ids` Ensures that every stack has a UUID.
 - `--no-generate` Disable code generation for the newly created stack.